excid3/madmin/docs/authentication.md

 end
 ```

 That may likely be sufficient to keep non-admin Users out of your madmin panels.
-Testing access to the /madmin route an pane in an ingognito window is a great way to test this change.
+Testing access to the /madmin route in an ingognito window (and not logged in as an admin) is an easy way to test this change.

 ### Devise Routes